HowestAILab/streamlit-howest-template/.devcontainer/Readme.md

 1. Create a new repository using this GitHub template.
 2. Clone the repository and open it using VSCode.
+3. Run `python .devcontainer/change_gpu_config.py` to select your GPU mode.
-3. Press `Ctrl+Shift+P` to open the command palette.
+4. Press `Ctrl+Shift+P` to open the command palette.
-4. Search for `Dev Containers: Rebuild and Reopen in Container`.
+5. Search for `Dev Containers: Rebuild and Reopen in Container`.
-5. Follow the instructions in the terminal to install TensorFlow or PyTorch.
+6. Follow the instructions in the terminal to install TensorFlow or PyTorch.
-6. You are now ready to start developing with GPU support! 😀
+7. You are now ready to start developing! 😀

 ## Devcontainer info